Nicola Rollock

 Nicola Rollock is a British academic, writer and activist.
-She is professor of social policy and race at King's College London, having previously been reader in equality & education at Goldsmiths College, University of London, and has written several books, including The Colour of Class: The educational strategies of the Black middle classes.
-She has been included in the Powerlist list of the most influential black Britons and been recognised by the PRECIOUS award for her work in racial equality.
+She is professor of social policy and race at King's College London, having previously been reader in equality and education at Goldsmiths College, University of London, and has written several books, including The Colour of Class: The educational strategies of the Black middle classes (2014).
+She has been included in the Powerlist of the most influential black Britons and has received the PRECIOUS award for her work in racial equality.

 Early life and education

-Rollock was born in South West London to parents from Barbados.
+Rollock was born in South West London, England, to parents from Barbados.
 Her father encouraged her to focus on her education; she enjoyed reading as a child, and eventually studied English literature.
 She studied psychology at the University of Liverpool and graduated with a bachelor's degree in 1994.
 Rollock's further education included a Postgraduate Certificate in Family and Couple Therapy at Birkbeck, University of London.
 She was appointed head of education at the Runnymede Trust in 2001.
 For her doctoral studies she moved to the UCL Institute of Education, where she researched the educational attainment of black students in British secondary schools.

 Research and career

-After completing her doctorate in 2006, Rollock was appointed a postdoctoral fellow at London Metropolitan University, where she spent three years before returning to the UCL Institute of Education as a research associate.
+After completing her doctorate in 2006, Rollock was appointed a postdoctoral fellow at London Metropolitan University, where she spent three years, before returning to the UCL Institute of Education as a research associate.
 Her research revealed that black children still faced an attainment gap, even if they were as rich as their white counterparts.
 She has presented her research as evidence to parliament on the attainment of black pupils.
 Together with the Runnymede Trust, Rollock published The Stephen Lawrence Inquiry 10 Years On, which looked at how British policing must evolve to support the diverse British population.
 The recommendations included sharing effective practice on recording racist incidents across the criminal justice system, improving the monitoring of racially motivated crime, increasing public scrutiny, addressing the retention and progression of black staff and reviewing the effectiveness of Stop and Search.
-The report was presented to the Home Office and Ministry of Justice.
+The report was presented to the Home Office and Ministry of Justice in 2009.

-In Staying Power, Rollock identified that there were fewer than thirty black British women professors in the United Kingdom in February 2019.
-This shockingly low number (there are 18,000 professors, over 14,000 of whom are white men) was covered in The Guardian, Vogue and Stylist.
+In her 2019 report Staying Power (the title of which pays homage to Peter Fryer's 1984 book of the same name that documents the history of Black people in Britain), Rollock identified that there were fewer than thirty black British women professors in the United Kingdom, as of February 2019.
+This shockingly low number (there are 18,000 professors, more than 14,000 of whom are white men) was covered in The Guardian, Vogue and Stylist.
 Rollock identified that the underrepresentation of black women was due to explicit bias, bullying and racial stereotyping.
 Rollock is committed to making the black women professors more visible, as well as encouraging and supporting more women in to academia.
 The Black Female Professors Forum was established by Iyiola Solanke in 2019.